Forests of Mara and Mondrem: Earls' hunting forest

 The Forests of Mara and Mondrem together formed one of the three hunting forests of the Earls of Chester, the others being the Forests of Macclesfield and Wirral.
 It was created by Hugh d'Avranches, a keen huntsman, soon after he became Earl of Chester in 1071, although the area might have been an Anglo-Saxon hunting forest before the Norman Conquest.
 "Forest", in this context, means an area outside the common law and subject to forest law; it does not imply that the area was entirely wooded, and the land remained largely in private ownership.
 The forest boundary was marked with "irremovable marks, meres and boundaries", and the entire area also appears to have been enclosed.
 Game was hunted with dogs and included wild boar, and red, fallow and roe deer.

 The original woodland was mixed, predominantly oak, but also including elm, lime, yew, chestnut, fir, larch, beech, ash, silver birch, hazel, willow and alder.
 The forest area also encompassed heath and wetland, as well as pasture, arable land and even small settlements.
 Agriculture was, however, allowed within the forest boundaries only under severe restrictions; assarting, or enclosing and clearing new land for agriculture, was completely prohibited until 1215–16.

 During the early Norman period, the penalties for killing game were blinding, mutilation or execution.
-These savage punishments were gradually replaced by huge fines, and in 1215, the Magna Carta reduced the maximum penalty for breaking forest law nationally to fines or imprisonment.
+These savage punishments were gradually replaced by huge fines, and in 1215, Magna Carta reduced the maximum penalty for breaking forest law nationally to fines or imprisonment.
 Ranulf de Blondeville, the 6th Earl, issued a charter in 1215–16 which granted a more humane legal code for the Cheshire hunting forests.

 This charter also, for the first time, conceded to the barons and their knights and freeholders the "right to assart their lands within the arable area of the forest and to grow crops on land formerly cultivated and free from wood without payment."
 Within the Forests of Mara and Mondrem, custom did not, however, follow the charter, a fine of 5 shillings per acre in Mondrem or 6 shillings 8 pence per acre in Mara being paid at the time of enclosure.
 Later, a licence was also required to assart forest land, which required the payment of a further fee and was very unpopular.
 Enclosure and assarting in Mara and Mondrem during this period is poorly documented, but is known to have occurred at Frodsham, Weaverham and Darnhall.